By Teachers, For Teachers

 14. If you have a lot of time on your hands then you can make a game out of lining up.
 For example, say, “I’m thinking of person who is wearing glasses.”
 Then anyone who is wearing glasses would stand up.
 Then you would say “I’m thinking of a person who is wearing glasses and has on a pink shirt.”
 This continues until one person is left standing and then they line up.
 The more specific you get the faster it is to line up.
 The kids love it!

 15. Use Popsicle sticks to draw daily numbers to see the order of how students will line up.

 16. Every day, post a different lineup order on the front board.
 Students come into class and look at the order each day so they know what to do when it’s time to line up.
 This is a good way to teach them responsibility.

 17. For those of you that do not like the idea of students walking like ducks in a row, just simply prepare students for the real world by explaining to them your expectations.
 Tell them you expect them to enter and exit each place calmly and quietly.

 18. Have students line up boy, girl, boy, girl.

 19. Set a timer and challenge students to line up quickly and quietly in the order that you chose.

 20. Give compliment points.
 Each time another teacher compliments how well behaved the students are in the hallway or lining up the class gets a point.
 Once they get 10 points, they win extra free time.

 Janelle Cox is an education writer who uses her experience and knowledge to provide creative and original writing in the field of education.
-Janelle holds a master's of science in education from the State University of New York College at Buffalo.
-She is also the elementary education expert for About.com, as well as a contributing writer to TeachHUB.com and TeachHUB Magazine.
-You can follow her at Twitter @Empoweringk6ed, on Facebook at Empowering K6 Educators, or visit her website at Empoweringk6educators.
+Janelle holds a master’s of science in education from the State University of New York College at Buffalo.
+She is a contributing writer to TeachHUB.com, Graduateprogram.org and Hey Teach.
+She was also the elementary education expert for About.com for five years.
+You can follow her on Twitter @empoweringed, on Facebook at Empowering K12 Educators, or contact her at Janellecox78@yahoo.com.